pidpawel/fast-access/README.md

 TODO
 ----
+* plugin `run` may use `/usr/share/applications` instead of strange library
+* ↑ and ↓ support
+* tray
+* <tab>completion
+* plugin aliases (Is it really important?
+Ya.
+It is.)
+* html methods
+* gui for raw, text, html plugins
+* add some plugins
 * try to make `make install`
-* add some plugins
 * write plugin writing howto
-* plugin aliases (is it really important?)
-* html, irc methods
-* gui for raw, text, html plugins
-* ↑ and ↓ support
-* <tab>completion
-* plugin `run` may use `/usr/share/applications` instead of strange library

 Features
 --------
-* configuration file support
+* Configuration file support
-* various browser support (via configuration file)
+* Various browser support (via configuration file)
-* various search engines support (via configuration file)
+* Various search engines support (via configuration file)
-* plugins system
+* Plugins system
-* plugins blacklisting
+* Plugins blacklisting
-* spell checker
+* Spell checker
-* gnome-idependent
+* Gnome-idependent
-* some other, hidden features (one can call it bug, but I don't care)
+* Some other, hidden features (One can call it bug, but I don't care.)

 License and author info
 -----------------------